YizeZhang/Net_Diff/README.md

 2018/12/27
    1. Change maximum BeiDou satellite PRN as 37

-   2. Fix bug of satellite orbit value in sp3 file is 0.000
+   2. Fix bug of satellite orbit value in sp3 file when it is 0.000